 To help determine what types of volunteer opportunities might be most appropriate for teens, I recommend they sit down and make a list.
 The ideal position will be one that suits their personality, skills and interests.

 On their list, teens should write down their current hobbies and interests, what skills they already have, what they are interested in learning more about, any social issues or causes they are passionate about, and how much time they are willing to commit to a volunteer position.

 To help narrow down their options, they can consider if they would prefer to be outdoors or inside, if they would like to work directly with the public or more behind the scenes, and if they would like a variety of experiences or would prefer to focus on a specific area or task.

 Challenges for Teens

 Teens face some unique challenges as potential volunteers, and it is worth considering these to ensure a positive volunteer experience for all involved.

-Transportation issues - How will they get there?
+Transportation issues: How will they get there?
 Is public transportation available, if needed?
-If transportation is a concern, then perhaps they can arrange car pooling with a friend, find opportunities closer to home or seek volunteer work they can do from home.
+If transportation is a concern, then perhaps they can arrange to carpool with a friend, find opportunities closer to home or seek volunteer work they can do from home.

 Types of Volunteer Opportunities Available to Teens

 When teenagers are looking for ways to volunteer in their community, some prefer to look for activities that are ongoing.
 These types of volunteer positions often involve some training.
 Teens willing to make a longer term commitment may volunteer to: